pablodecm/phd_thesis/src/103_chapter_3.md

   independently, not to quantum mechanical amplitudes or intensities of a process.
-  For example, each group can correspond to a group of processes with a given final state (which is latent)
+  For example, each group can correspond to a group of processes with a given final state
   $pp \rightarrow X$ which could be modelled by sampling its differential cross section from [Equation @eq:qcd_factorisation] followed by parton showering and detector simulation.
+The group category is a latent/hidden variable for each event, i.e. it is not observed.

 A convenient definition for the set $H$ is one that is aligned with the way theoretical calculations are carried out, given that the